Frankgu3528/Labs-for-EAI/README.md

 # Labs-for-EAI
-This semester I choose a course called EAI at ZJU,which is runned by a club here
-### I will upload my homework here.
+### This semester I choose a wonderful class in ZJU,and I will upload my homework here.